ssube/packit/docs/user-guide.md

 groups, and individual agent calls is encapsulated as a "span" in a trace, allowing developers to visualize and analyze the sequence and duration of events.

-For example, when using a Panel or Router, tracing can reveal how each agent's response contributes to the final decision, or in loops, how data transforms through each iteration.
+For example, when using a `Panel` or `Router`, tracing can reveal how each agent's response contributes to the final decision, or in loops, how data transforms through each iteration.
 This is especially useful in debugging complex scenarios where multiple agents interact over extended sessions.
 The ability to include inputs and outputs within these spans ensures that developers can trace not just the flow of control but also the flow of data across agents and